keyboardshotgun/react-native-simple-image-viewer/README.md

 ## Update
 ### 0.2.1
 + Added react-native-fast-image dependency for list performance.
-+ Check Image first and if got error then show error component.
++ When image not found or error, show Alternative component.

 ### 0.2.0
 + Added horizontal scroll list bar for multi-image support